wadaniel/korali/source/modules/problem/bayesian/latent/README.rst

 Here, d are observed data points, z the latent variables, and :math:`\psi` the distribution parameters (aka hyperparameters).

-Do not use this class directly, but instead one of the subclasses `Exponential Latent` and `Hierarchical Latent`.
-An `Exponential Latent` problem makes fewer assumptions on the distribution - it assumes that it belongs to the exponential family.
+Do not use this class directly, but instead one of the subclasses `Exponential` and `Hierarchical Latent`.
+An `Exponential` problem makes fewer assumptions on the distribution - it assumes that it belongs to the exponential family.
 An `Hierarchical Latent` problem instead assumes a hierarchical probability structure.
 Please refer to their respective documentation.